PX4/PX4-Autopilot/NxWidgets/UnitTests/README.txt

 2. Edit nuttx/.config to enable C++ support

    Do nothing... sim/nsh2 already has C++ support enabled.

+   Since this is an NSH configuration, the entry point does not need to be changed.

 3. Install the CButton C++ application (for example)
    Where: <nxwidgets-directory>/tool